-Weaver ants belong to family Formicidae that live on trees and are recognized due to their unique nest building strategy.
+Weaver ants belong to the family Formicidae that live on trees and are recognized due to their unique nest-building strategy.

-The workers build nest by weaving leaves using larval silk.
+The workers build nests by weaving leaves using larval silk.
 They build enormously huge nests spanning number of trees.

 - Formica polyctena

-The ants of this species construct nest consciously by considering nest temperature.
-They maintain constant temperature so that larva develop.
+The ants of this species construct nests consciously by considering nest temperature.
+They maintain a constant temperature so that larva develops.

-They not only maintain their nest ventilation but also maintain heat by making nest in sunny place.
+They not only maintain their nest ventilation but also maintain heat by making a nest in a sunny place.

 - Fire Ants

 Fire ants also called red ants belong to the genus Solenopsis that are stinging in nature.
-These little ants with painful sting are reddish brown in color that gives an appearance of fire red color.
+These little ants with painful stings are reddish-brown in a color that gives an appearance of fire red color.

-These ants reside in the form of colonies by producing large mounds in lawn or ground that feed on young plants.
+These ants reside in the form of colonies by producing large mounds on lawns or ground that feed on young plants.

 Ants in Garden Good or bad

-Coming to the point, ants do more bad than good in garden.
+Coming to the point, ants do more bad than good in the garden.

-Only benefit you may get from ants is they prey insects.
+The only benefit you may get from ants is they prey on insects.